-Upon completion of the free course, you can choose to purchase Meredith’s more advanced course, Grant Writing from Start to Funded, for a one-time payment of $369 or in three monthly installments of $129.
+Upon completing the free course, you can choose to purchase Meredith’s more advanced course, Grant Writing from Start to Funded, for a one-time payment of $369 or $1,290 for the year.

 What Is an Online Grant Writing Class?

 An online grant writing class teaches you how to prepare for, write, and submit a grant proposal to get funded.
-Classes may cover how to conduct initial research, building a strong funder network, how to write the major sections of a grant, and conclude with how to submit and present your proposal.
+Classes may cover how to conduct initial research, build a strong funder network, write the major sections of a grant, and conclude with how to submit and present your proposal.